The Sleep

 No Alarms.
 No Medications.
 No Stress.

-Unlike other approaches, the Sleep Dry Method doesn’t rely on appointments, expensive treatments, or intrusive alarms.
-It’s designed for parents to use at home, with simple steps that teach your child autonomy and confidence.
+Unlike other approaches, the Sleep Dry Method doesn’t rely on appointments, expensive treatments, intrusive gadgets or alarms.
+It’s designed for parents to use at home, with simple steps to teach your child body autonomy and confidence.

 Key Benefits: